 I’ve discussed before about the importance of having a SHTF library and how it can save the situation during a crisis.
-We are not machines and we can’t learn it all, we have other things to do besides prepping and the reality is that most of us struggle to find the time to put in practice every piece of information we acquire.
-I’ve been asked by some of the readers to recommend a few good how-to survival books, the type of books that will provide you with the right knowledge to survive any type of crisis.
+We are not machines and we can’t learn it all, we have other things to do besides prepping.
+The reality is that most of us struggle to find the time to put in practice every piece of information we acquire.
+I’ve been asked by some of the readers to recommend a few good how-to survival books.
+The type of books that will provide you with the right knowledge to survive any type of crisis.

 Here are 10 god how-to survival books to pick up online to start you in the right direction:

 This is a high buzz of 2016 amongst preppers and survivalists and for good reason.
-With his book, Claude Davis brings back some of the knowledge of our grant-parents to these modern times and shares the life lessons of our ancestors.
-You will learn how our grandparents managed to survive when the odds were against them and how you can put to good practice their skills, even today when the world is flooded by technology.
+With his book, Claude Davis brings back some of the knowledge of our grant-parents to these modern times.
+The book shares the life lessons of our ancestors.
+You will learn how our grandparents managed to survive when the odds were against them.
+How you can put to good practice their skills, even today when the world is flooded by technology.
 This is a highly appreciated survival book as it teaches you some of the lost skills of our ancestors.
-Things like, how to make pemmican, how to make healing poultice and how to build storage structures, everything can be found in this amazing book.
-All the information provided by this book has been thoroughly researched and many experienced historians provided the know-how listed in the Lost Ways book.
+Things like, how to make pemmican, how to make healing poultice and how to build storage structures.
+Everything can be found in this amazing book.
+All the information provided by this book has been thoroughly researched.
+Many experienced historians provided the know-how listed in the Lost Ways book.

 Suggested reading: Ten survival hunting essentials that everyone should know